Announcing Incident Command! The AI powered Next-Gen SIEMLearn more.

-An unsuspecting user will, for example, visit a compromised website, at which point the attacker’s malicious script is loaded and executed by the user’s browser.
-This can lead to exfiltration/theft of sensitive data, session hijacking, and much more.
+For example, an unsuspecting user will visit a compromised website, triggering the attacker's script to load and execute in the user's browser.
+This can result in the theft of sensitive data, session hijacking, and other malicious actions.

 Learn more about the common types of cyberattacks.